-Cabañero et al (2013) Pain after discontinuation of morphine treatment is associated with synaptic increase of GluA4-containing AMPAR in the dorsal horn of the spinal cord.
+Cabañero et al (2013) Pain after discontinuation of mor. treatment is associated with synaptic increase of GluA4-containing AMPAR in the dorsal horn of the spinal cord.
 Neuropsychopharmacology 38 1472 PMID: 23403695

 Do you know of a great paper that uses Naspm trihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Naspm trihydrochloride

 Submit a review and receive an Amazon gift card.

 $50/€35/£30/$50CAN/¥300 Yuan/¥5000 Yen for first to review with an image

 $25/€18/£15/$25CAN/¥75 Yuan/¥1250 Yen for a review with an image

 $10/€7/£6/$10 CAD/¥70 Yuan/¥1110 Yen for a review without an image

 used to block calcium permeable AMPA receptors in spinal cord neurons at a concentration of 25 micromolar